cathy-h-04/CelebritiesAndPersonalities/DESIGN.md

 # Login and Registration Decisions

 Our group wanted users to be able to view our site without logging in or creating an account first so that they can learn about the project and what the site offers, but we also did not want users to be able to take our test or view results without creating an account.
 Therefore, our website contains login and registration pages within the site, rather than when a user first enters the site (like how was implemented in the finance pset).
+Some of our pages (like match test) require that the user first logs in (or registers if they have not done so) so that their results can be stored.

 # Other Layout Decisions